 A: Type of Land.

-Sort of land title is the first legal basic when buying land in Phuket you should know.
-Land Code and Civil and Commercial Code (CCC) classifies the land into two main categories;
+The first legal fundamental you should learn when purchasing land in Phuket is how to sort out land titles.
+The Land Code and Civil and Commercial Code (CCC) classify the land into two main categories:

 (1) ‘Ownership Right Land’

 It means ‘title deed of land’ (โฉนดที่ดิน) (Nor Sor Si Djor (N.S.4.Jor) and includes a map title deed’(โฉนดแผนที่), ‘pre-emption certificate title deed’ (โฉนดตราจอง) and ‘pre-emption certificate stamped has been utilized’ (ตราจองว่าได้ทำประโยชน์แล้ว); see Land Code section 1 ‘Title Deed’.